 The tax forms (or the extensions) have all been filed, the mad April rush has come to an end, and you can breathe a sigh of relief.
 You mutter to yourself, "Thank goodness...
 I don't have to think about taxes again for another year."

 There are many tax-related matters that investors should learn about and consider in order to strategize effectively.
 For example, how long you hold a stock or security makes a difference, what with the lower taxes on dividends and long-term gains.
 Your cost basis for various securities may have to be adjusted on various occasions.
-If you're giving a gift to a child or a charitable donation to a cause, you should consider giving stock instead, as you could come out ahead.
+If you're giving a gift to a child or a charitable donation to a cause, you should consider giving stock instead, since you could come out ahead.

 If you're generating sizable capital gains this year, you might be expected by the IRS to file estimated taxes each quarter.
 If you use your computer for investment purposes, you might have some deductions available to you.
 If you sell a stock for a loss, you should think twice before repurchasing it within 30 days.
 Got employee stock options?
 You can minimize your taxes by exercising and holding them for certain time periods.
 Heck, even your home is an investment, and a big one at that.
 Learn about the massive tax benefits available to you if you plan your home sale properly.